nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >Note how the `Model` simply raises a `TaskMangerChangedEvent` when the GGist data are changed, instead of asking the `Storage` to save the updates to the hard disk.

 Figure 3 shows how the `EventsCenter` reacts to the event (`delete 3`).
-This process eventually results in saving the updates to the hard disk, and updating the status bar of the UI to reflect the 'Last Updated' time (refer to Figure 3).<br>
+This process eventually results in saving the updates to the hard disk, and updating the status bar of the UI to reflect the 'Last Updated' time.<br>

 <img src="images\SDforDeleteTaskEventHandling.png" width="800">
 >**_Figure 3_**: EventsCentre Diagram - shows how EventsCentre reacts to the event (`delete 3`)